0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-the-benefits-of-aws-organizations.md

 categories: [knowledge]
 ---

-This article is meant for CEOs, CTOs, and Managers.
-The goal is to show you the benefits of managing your AWS infrastructure using Organizations.

-This article also tries to answer a common question our clients ask: *Why spend the time setting up AWS Organizations*?
+This article is meant for CEOs, CTOs, and managers who want to understand the benefits of managing AWS infrastructure using Organizations, by answering a common question clients have: *Why spend the time setting up AWS Organizations?*

-In the end, If you'd like to chat about this topic, we provide a free one-hour consultation for new clients.

 # Why I wrote this article

-I've worked with countless clients with recurring issues that leave them in a corner and having a hard time with:
+I have worked with countless clients on recurring issues that leave them feeling trapped and struggling how to:

 - building new features
 - understanding where they are
 - figuring out whether their infrastructure is secure
 - running a stable product
+- Understand their costs

-My hope is that this article will help you understand the importance of being organized from the start with AWS and avoiding the extra costs and time involved in reorganizing everything.
+I am confident that this article will help you understand how important is to use AWS at the outset so that you start off organized and thus avoid the extra time and costs involved in having to later reorganize.

-# Key features of AWS organizations
+# Key features of AWS Organizations

-- You have one bill to pay for all other AWS accounts within the organization.
+- You have one bill to pay for all of your AWS accounts within Organizations.
 - You get a detailed breakdown of your bill per AWS account, which helps showcase where your money goes.
-- You can control access to AWS resources for each individual AWS account from the main organization account.
+- You can control access to AWS resources for each individual AWS account from the main Organizations account.
-- You can apply policies from the org account down to all the sub-accounts.
+- You can apply policies from the Organizations account down to all the sub-accounts.
 - You can organize the sub-accounts in Organization Unit (OU) to help you further organize the company in AWS and improve security.

 # The benefits